 Food tourism is a growing trend, with new generations of travellers looking for unique and memorable food and beverage experiences.
-New Zealand’s primary sectors are diverse, innovative, and high-performing, not only in the range of food and beverage products we produce but also in the way we produce them.
+New Zealand’s primary sectors are diverse, innovative, and high-performing, not only in the range of food and beverage products we produce but also in how we produce them.

 Plan Your Tour

-For dishes that have a distinctly New Zealand style, there's lamb, pork, venison, salmon, crayfish (lobster), Bluff oysters, paua (abalone), mussels, scallops, pipis and tuatua (both are types of New Zealand shellfish), kumara (sweet potato), kiwifruit, tamarillo and pavlova, the national dessert.
-Its distinctiveness is more in the way New Zealanders eat, generally preferring as relaxed and unaffected as possible, in keeping with the laidback Kiwi psyche.
+For dishes that have a distinctly New Zealand style, there's lamb, pork, venison, salmon, crayfish (lobster), Bluff oysters, paua (abalone), mussels, scallops, pipis, and tuatua (both are types of New Zealand shellfish), kumara (sweet potato), kiwifruit, tamarillo and pavlova, the national dessert.
+Its distinctiveness is more in how New Zealanders eat, generally preferring to be as relaxed and unaffected as possible, keeping with the laidback Kiwi psyche.

-The country's wine industry has grown rapidly in recent years and achieved remarkable success and a great international reputation.
-Most of New Zealand's over 600 wineries are accessible for tasting.
+The country's wine industry has increased in recent years and achieved remarkable success and a tremendous international reputation.
+As a result, most of New Zealand's over 600 wineries are accessible for tasting.

 What we recommend while visiting New Zealand

-- Savor a wine at one or two of the many world-renowned vineyards
+- Savour a wine at one or two of the many world-renowned vineyards

 - Taste our beer at a brewery and talk to some locals Kiwis